MARCH 2026 · 10 MIN READ

 Penetration testing and vulnerability assessment mandates

-BNR requires all supervised institutions to conduct regular vulnerability assessments and penetration tests.
-This is one of the most concrete and verifiable requirements, and it is an area where examiners can quickly determine whether an institution is taking cybersecurity seriously.
+Article 10 of Regulation N°50/2022 is the most concrete and verifiable requirement in the regulation, and it is where examiners can quickly determine whether an institution takes cybersecurity seriously.

-Scope: Testing must cover all internet-facing systems.
-This includes web applications, APIs, mobile banking apps, USSD gateways, email infrastructure, VPN endpoints, and any other services accessible from the internet.
+Scope: Testing must cover internet-facing systems: web applications, APIs, mobile banking apps, USSD gateways, email infrastructure, VPN endpoints, and any other services reachable from the internet.
 Internal network testing is also expected for institutions with complex IT environments.
-BNR examiners look for evidence that the scope was comprehensive, not limited to a single application while ignoring the rest of the attack surface.
+Examiners look for evidence that the scope covered the full attack surface, not a single application tested while the rest was ignored.

 Remediation evidence: Identifying vulnerabilities is only half the requirement.
 BNR expects institutions to demonstrate that findings were remediated and that remediation was verified through retesting.
 A pentest report from two years ago with critical findings still open is worse than having no report at all.
 It proves the institution knew about the risk and did nothing.

-BNR cybersecurity examinations evaluate both documentation and operational reality.
-Having policies on paper is necessary but insufficient.
-Examiners will ask for evidence that policies are implemented, that controls are functioning, and that the institution can respond to incidents effectively.
+BNR examinations evaluate both documentation and operational reality.
+Policies on paper are necessary but insufficient: examiners ask for evidence that controls function, that monitoring is active, and that the institution has actually exercised its incident response plan rather than just written one.

 • Weak or missing authentication on internal APIs that backend systems rely on